psycedelicAI/high-security-facility-concept/whitepaper/pages/06-zones-movement-and-custody.md

 > In high-security environments, trust is shaped not only by who an actor is, but by where that actor is, how movement occurs across trust boundaries, and whether credentials, devices, and authority remain under legitimate custody.

-This principle means that a security architecture must interpret spatial progression and control continuity, not merely entry permission.
+This principle means that a security architecture must interpret spatial progression and continuity of control, not merely entry permission.

-A person, device, or credential may be legitimate in one zone, under one custody condition, and in one movement sequence, but become more uncertain, more restricted, or more review-sensitive in another.
+A person, device, or credential may be legitimate in one zone, under one custody condition, and within one movement sequence, but become more uncertain, more restricted, or more review-sensitive in another.

 ---